Kenny Bräck

 Per Cenny "Kenny" Bräck (born 21 March 1966) is a Swedish former race car driver.
 Until his retirement from racing, he competed in the CART, Indy Racing League and the IROC series.
 He won the 1998 Indy Racing League championship and the 1999 Indianapolis 500, becoming the first Swedish driver to win the race.

-He survived one of the racing sport's biggest crashes at Texas Motor Speedway in 2003, where he recorded the highest horizontal g-force ever survived by a human being at 214 g0.
+Bräck survived one of the racing sport's biggest crashes at Texas Motor Speedway in 2003, where he recorded the highest horizontal g-force ever survived by a human being at 214 g0.
 Eighteen months later he made a comeback at the Indy 500 and set the fastest qualifying time of the field.
 He retired from IndyCar racing after the race.

-In 2009, he made a comeback to rally, competing in Rally X at X-Games 15 and winning Gold.
+In 2009, Bräck made a comeback to rally, competing in Rally X at X-Games 15 and winning Gold.
 Bräck no longer races, his last win being The Dukerie's Stage Rally in Nottingham, England with co-driver Emil Axelsson in June 2011.
 The duo also won the Swedish classic The Midnight Sun Rally in July 2011.
 In September of that year, Bräck took pole position and won the RAC Tourist Trophy race at the Goodwood Revival in a Shelby Daytona Coupé 1964 together with nine-time 24 Hours of Le Mans winner Tom Kristensen.
 In September 2013, Bräck won The Whitsun Trophy race at the Goodwood Revival in a Ford GT40 together with Red Bull Racing's Adrian Newey.